Select Page

 • To foster networking, information sharing, mentoring, career opportunities, leadership training, and professional development in the field of ‘Personalized Arthroplasty’.

-• To standardise the teaching of ‘Personalized Arthroplasty’ through textbooks, articles (peer-reviewed PAS edition published by OTSR journal), educational events (annual congress, webinars, workshops), and fellowship travel tours.
+• To standardise the teaching of ‘Personalized Arthroplasty’ through textbooks, articles, educational events (annual congress, webinars, workshops), and fellowship travel tours.

 • To assess & refine ‘Personalized Arthroplasty’ via support of research & audit projects.